-Saturday Night Live, a sketch comedy/variety show, first aired in 1975.
-The show was the brainchild of genius producer, Lorne Michaels, and was originally titled, NBC’s Saturday Night.
-Forty-two years later, the show (commonly referred to as SNL) still begins each week with a short comedy skit, where ultimately one of the cast members breaks character and announces, “Live from New York, it's Saturday Night!”
+The show was the brainchild of genius producer, Lorne Michaels, and was originally titled NBC’s Saturday Night.
+More than 40 years later, SNL still begins each week with a short comedy skit, where ultimately one of the cast members breaks character and announces, “Live from New York, it's Saturday Night!”

-SNL has occupied the same late-night time slot for all these years, 11:30 p.m. on Saturday nights.
-The show has always been known for being politically/culturally charged and most definitely inappropriate, much to our delight!
+SNL has occupied the same late-night time slot for all these years: 11:30 p.m. on Saturday nights.
+The show has always been known for being politically and culturally charged and most definitely inappropriate, much to audiences' delight.
 There was always a regular cast that performed each week, along with celebrity guest stars and musical talent; including an in-house SNL band.
 Countless successful actors, musicians and writers gained notoriety and realized that one big break thanks to their exposure on the hit show.

-As the title of the show suggests, Saturday Night Live, is a live broadcast each week.
+As the title of the show suggests, Saturday Night Live is a live broadcast each week.
 Producing a live show comes with an expected propensity for problems and SNL is no exception.
 Although, the show seemingly goes off without a hitch week after week, it also has had its challenges.
 Some of the guest stars and musical performers, have taken it upon themselves to use the show as a forum for their own political views.
 Not only has there been intentional sabotage from time to time but unforeseen accidents and lip-syncing disasters as well.
-One guest star actually tore up a picture of the Pope on live television.
+One musical guest, Sinead O'Connor, actually tore up a picture of the Pope on live television.

 Well, Jane, it just goes to show you, it's always something — if it ain't one thing, it's another.